toshihikoyanase/geo-mcp-server/README.md

 A minimal MCP server that provides tools such as `getElevation` to interact with geographical data.
 For retrieving elevation data based on latitude and longitude, it utilizes the [Geospatial Information Authority of Japan API](https://maps.gsi.go.jp/development/elevation_s.html).

-## Use Claude Desktop
+## Configuration for Claude Desktop

-Add your servers in the `mcpServers` key of Claude Desktop configuration.
+Add this server under the `mcpServers` key of Claude Desktop configuration.
+See the [official document of the Model Context Protocol](https://modelcontextprotocol.io/quickstart/user) for details.

 ```json
 {